orcasgit/django-fitbit/docs/settings.rst

 FITAPP_CONSUMER_KEY
 -------------------

-The key assigned to your app by Fitbit when you register your app at `the Fitbit developer site <http://dev.fitbit.com/>`_.
+The OAuth 2.0 client id assigned to your app by Fitbit when you register your app at `the Fitbit developer site <http://dev.fitbit.com/>`_.
 You must specify a non-null value for this setting.